What Does Being Trans Mean?

 Trans is shorthand for transgender.
 A transgender person is a person who does not identify with the gender they were assigned at birth.
 Transgender is an umbrella term, meaning it covers a wide range of gender identities and expressions.

 Gender identity is different than the sex, such as male or female, which a person was assigned at birth.
 Gender identity refers to a person’s deeply-felt identification as a woman, man, or another/no gender.
 This may or may not correspond to the sex they were assigned at birth.

-Gender identity is distinct from sexual orientation, we all have a sexual orientation and we all have a gender identity.
-Cisgender is the term used to refer to individuals who do identify with the sex assigned to them at birth (in other words, non-transgender).
+Cis, which is shorthand for cisgender, is the term used to refer to individuals who do identify with the gender assigned to them at birth (in other words, non-transgender).

 Transgender people are frequently misunderstood by society, and as a result may experience struggles with access to services, employment and finding other trans people for support and friendship.
 The good news is that there are supports available.

 We at LGBT Ireland are here to listen in confidence and without judgment every day of the week through our LGBT Helpline.
 There is also an organisation called TENI (Transgender Equality Network Ireland) who works to support and advocate for transgender people.
 TENI’s website is full of information and referrals, check it out on www.teni.ie